GeoNode/geonode/docs/install/core/index.rst

 #.
 GeoNode on ``http://localhost:8000/``
 #.
 GeoServer on ``http://localhost:8080/geoserver/``

-This modality is very useful to debug issues and/or develop new features, but it cannot be used on a production system.
+This modality is beneficial to debug issues and/or develop new features, but it cannot be used on a production system.

 .. code-block:: shell

-  # Prepare the GeoNode SQLite databse (the first time only)
+  # Prepare the GeoNode SQLite database (the first time only)
   paver setup
   paver sync